Anthony J. Alexander

 Anthony J. Alexander is a business executive in the energy industry.
 He was born in 1951 in Akron, Ohio.
 He is affiliated with the Republican Party.

 Current executive roles

 Alexander was formerly the director, president and chief executive officer (from 2004 to 2015) of First Energy Corp. and FirstEnergy Service and CEO of FirstEnergy Nuclear Operating Company.
 At the Pennsylvania Power Company, he is CEO and president.
-Other places where holds the position of director include: the Ohio Edison Company, the Nuclear Energy Institute, the Cleveland Electric Illuminating Company, the Toledo Edison Company, Metropolitan Edison Company, Pennsylvania Electric Company, FirstEnergy Solutions Corp. and Team NEO.
+Other places where he holds the position of director include; the Ohio Edison Company, the Nuclear Energy Institute, the Cleveland Electric Illuminating Company, the Toledo Edison Company, Metropolitan Edison Company, Pennsylvania Electric Company, FirstEnergy Solutions Corp. and Team NEO.
 He is Director-at-large at the National Association of Manufacturers.
-He is CEO, president and manager of JCP&L Transition Funding LLC.
+He is the CEO, President and Manager of JCP&L Transition Funding LLC.

 Board memberships

 Alexander is a member of the board at: the Ohio Electric Utility Institute and the Association of Edison Illuminating Companies, Inc. He is a member of the boards of trustees at: Akron General Health System, The NEOUCOM Foundation, Playhouse Square Foundation, the Green Schools Foundation and The University of Akron Foundation, and serves as vice chairman of the Greater Akron Chamber.

 In 2013, his compensation was: $11,659,063.
 In 2012, he was listed as No. 275 for CEO compensation with Forbes.